-Art & Language, David Batchelor, Vanessa Beecroft, Christian Boltanski, Matt Collishaw, Tony Cragg, Richard Deacon, Ceal Floyer, Douglas Gordon, Dan Graham, Rodney Graham, Donald Judd, Anish Kapoor, On Kawara, John Latham, Sol LeWitt, Simon Linke, Richard Long, Alan McCollum, John McCracken, Juan Muñoz, Thomas Shüm Julian Opie, Giulio Paolini, Simon Patterson, Michelangelo Pistoletto, Franz West, Stephen Willats, Jane & Louise Wilson.
+Art & Language, David Batchelor, Vanessa Beecroft, Christian Boltanski, Jonathan Borofsky, Mat Collishaw, Tony Cragg, Richard Deacon, Ceal Floyer, Douglas Gordon, Dan Graham, Rodney Graham, Donald Judd, Anish Kapoor, On Kawara, John Latham, Sol LeWitt, Simon Linke, Richard Long, Allan McCollum, John McCracken, Juan Muñoz, Simon Patterson, Thomas Schütte, Julian Opie, Giulio Paolini, Michelangelo Pistoletto, Franz West, Stephen Willats, Jane & Louise Wilson

 This exhibition was conceived by Nicholas Logsdail and Barry Barker, and has been greatly assisted in the selection of works by Matthew Higgs.

 As is suggested by the image on the invitation card, this is an exhibition about origins and continuity.
 It puts together work made over three decades ago with work created within the last year or two.
 The composition of the exhibition has largely been led by a choice of specific works, and in most cases the juxtaposition of these works is intended to be thought provoking.
 It also concerns itself with points of contact which emerge when distinct tendencies coincide.
 These coincidences, intentional or not, emerge as a sequence of informal overlaps or conversations between artists and artworks, illustrating the increasing plurality of artistic concerns during this period.